 Selling art is all about name recognition.

-The more familiar people are of your artwork, the more valuable your art becomes.
+The more familiar people are with your artwork, the more valuable your art becomes.

-You need to build brand recognition, both offline and online, including social media, Instagram account, Pinterest, and Google’s search results.
+You need to build brand recognition offline and online through social media, Instagram account, Pinterest, and Google’s search results.

 Building brand recognition locally might be easier than you think.

-Many local restaurants and family-owned shops are looking for something to hang on their walls like fine art or handmade crafts.
+Many local restaurants and family-owned shops want something to hang on their walls, like fine art or handmade crafts.

-Leasing art or purchasing artwork eats the profit of small businesses with no ROI (return on investment), and many can not afford a high ticket item just for decor.
+Leasing art or purchasing artwork eats small businesses’ profit with no ROI (return on investment), and many can not afford a high-ticket item just for decor.

-However, you can suggest to a small business owner a proposition that will benefit both you and the owner.
+However, you can suggest a proposition to a small business owner that will benefit you and the owner.

 You can also tell the owner that if the piece sells in their facility, you will provide them with a percentage of the sale price.

-Before you start visiting your shop, you will want to make sure that the old paintings you are going to present are clean, and you might want to consider purchasing a new frame for the painting or drawing.
+Before you start visiting your shop, you will want to make sure that the old paintings you present are clean, and you might want to consider purchasing a new frame for the painting or drawing.
 Matting prints that have not sold is another way to increase sales.

 Keep in mind that the ultimate goal is to sell and make a profit from your old and new creations.